agavemountain/lnx-sierra-drivers/GobiSerial/Readme.txt

       1. pppd daemon
       2. ppp protocol stack
       3. USB driver
+   In any case, this is not an issue that can be addressed by any software provided by Qualcomm.
 b.
 There is a bug in the open source ehci-hcd driver on kernel 2.6.32 and newer caused by commit 403dbd36739e344d2d25f56ebbe342248487bd48.
    This change in the ehci-hcd driver made it so Intel USB hubs are trusted